Anal Cancer

 • Cancers of the anal canal (above the anal verge)

-Sometimes, treatment may be different, depending on where the cancer is located.
-But anal cancers can sometimes extend from one area into the other, so it’s hard to know exactly where they started.
+Sometimes, treatment may be different, depending on the location of the cancer .
+But anal cancers sometimes extend from one area into the other, so it’s hard to know exactly where they started.

 Most (nearly 9 out of 10 cases) anal cancers in the United States are squamous cell cancer.
 These tumors start in the squamous cells that line most of the anal canal and the anal margin.